Spring Break Scene Very Different In Fort Lauderdale: ‘We Don't Anticipate Any Curfews’

 FORT LAUDERDALE (CBSMiami) – While South Beach has seen chaos, the spring break scene in Fort Lauderdale has been very different.

-Despite a large number of spring breakers descending on many of the city’s popular beaches, Fort Lauderdale Mayor Dean Trantalis said, for the most part, things have been pretty smooth.READ MORE: 'I Don't Think There's Any Long Term Damage': Tourism Chief Bill Talbert On South Beach Chaos
+Despite a large number of spring breakers descending on many of the city’s popular beaches, Fort Lauderdale Mayor Dean Trantalis said, for the most part, things have been pretty smooth.READ MORE: SEE IT: Florida Man Captures Video Of Bull Shark And Alligator Swimming Side-By-Side

 “We don’t anticipate any curfews.
 There have been occasional arrests for people that have gotten out of hand.
-But the reality is people are very respectful and they’re very responsible and we’re happy for them,” he said “We expect to continue this trend through the middle and end of April and traditional spring break.”READ MORE: Miami Beach Mayor Dan Gelber On Spring Break, 'The Hard Party Is Over'
+But the reality is people are very respectful and they’re very responsible and we’re happy for them,” he said “We expect to continue this trend through the middle and end of April and traditional spring break.”READ MORE: Miami-Dade PD Searching For Man Who Abducted, Sexually Assaulted 12-Year-Old Boy Before Shooting Him

-The mayor said as summer approaches he expects more of the same.MORE NEWS: 'If You Don't Plan, It's Going To Be Catastrophic': Luther Campbell Warned Miami Beach Officials Ahead Of Chaos
+The mayor said as summer approaches he expects more of the same.MORE NEWS: 2 Florida Men Accused Of Defrauding At Least 70 Elderly People Out Of More Than $1.5 Million

 He hopes visitors and residents will continue to follow CDC guidelines as the vaccine rollout continues.